 Tallship Adventures is very proud to be recognised as a leading ecotourism provider in the Whitsundays and Queensland.
 We were awarded Gold in the Steve Irwin Award for Ecotourism at the Whitsunday Tourism Awards.
 This was then followed by a Silver at the Queensland Tourism Awards.
 Ecotourism is so important to the Whitsundays, Queensland and Australia, and we are honoured to be recognised amongst the industry leaders.

-Tall Ship Adventures is a Multi Award winning Advanced Eco Accredited tour.
+Tall Ship Adventures is a Multi Award winning Advanced Eco Accredited tour operator.
 This means that our crew will focus on sharing the wonders of the environment with you through guided walks, talks and by practical hands on activities.
-Tall Ship Adventures has reached the highest level of accreditation with Ecotourism Australia and is a 15 year industry leader achieving the Whitsunday Tourism Hall of Fame for Adventure and Ecotourism.
+Tall Ship Adventures has reached the highest level of accreditation with Ecotourism Australia and is a 20 year industry leader achieving the Whitsunday Tourism Hall of Fame for Adventure and Ecotourism.

-The Derwent Hunter reef adventure focuses on low impact day tours and has numerous initiatives in place to protect our natural environment and educate our guests about it while they are enjoying the amazing Whitsunday experience.
+The Tallship Adventure reef adventure focuses on low impact day & overnight tours and has numerous initiatives in place to protect our natural environment and educate our guests about it while they are enjoying the amazing Great Barrier Reef experience.

 As part of our accreditation in addition to providing guided eco activities we are committed to reducing the carbon footprint of Tall Ship Adventures in the following way: